Twig Adventures

 There wasn’t much to say about the 12 miles we hiked to get to the road to town.
 The miles went by quickly because my mind was on a hot shower and food.
 Towns make it hard to enjoy the trail sometimes but we did stop at a few overlooks to see if there were any views…there weren’t because it was still very cloudy.
 There were some steep but tiny ups and downs and then a nice short bit of road walking after we descended to the river valley.
 The trail dove off into the grass but I stayed on the parallel road because I didn’t want to stir up the mosquitoes that were reported to be the worst in this section.
 I actually put on my rain jacket when we had to walk along the river for about a mile.
 I laughed as the mossies tried to bite me through it because they just can’t.
 They nailed the backs of my legs no matter how fast I walked, so I had to use some spray.

 We got to the road in good time and even had options for getting to town.
 We had just met a section hiked that had a shuttle ride coming in 15 minutes.
 Or we could try to hitch while we waited.
 Of course I stuck out my thumb and had a ride in 5 minutes.
 The lady even turned around to get us, and she was on her way to work.
 She dropped us off at the Days Inn where Picky had a reservation.

-Stellar had also finally caught up and so we would all split the room.
-He was getting in at noon and his niece was coming from Boston to have lunch.
-We were all invited.
+The rest of the day involved chores and eating, the usual.
 We went out on the town for dinner, checking out the ritzy store fronts.
-The town sits in the heart of the Berkshires, attracting a rather affluent crowd.
-I saw several Lamborghinis parked and driving by.
+The town sat in the heart of the Berkshires, attracting a rather affluent crowd.
+I saw several Lamborghini’s.
 I was wearing my sink-washed clothes, still a bit damp but smelling better.
 We had thai food and were going to get ice cream but were too stuffed.
-We would all get back on trail in the morning.
+We would get back on trail in the morning.

 Leave a Reply